 Almost 12,000 fires are started with holiday decorations each year.
 That’s an average of 8 fatalities, 54 injuries and $19.1 million in property damage each year.
 Additionally, Christmas trees can bring even more fire danger into the home.

-Each year about 260 fires begin with Christmas trees inside the home.
-Between 2009 and 2011, two-hundred fires have resulted from Christmas tree’s igniting.
 Time Magazine reports that 70% of Americans buy the real deal Christmas trees.
-These are usually more susceptible to fire then the synthetic materials used on fake plants (but who wants to sacrifice that lovely smell of evergreen?).
+These are usually more susceptible to fire than the synthetic materials used on fake plants (but who wants to sacrifice that lovely smell of evergreen?).

 It’s possible you forgot about your tree as soon as you removed and unwrapped the presents underneath.
 If you like keeping the tree around until after New Year’s Day – then it’s time to be serious about the tree’s watering schedule.